 - The "I Love You" Stigma: In keeping with a tradition established in 2006 and most recently invoked in the Series 9 finale in which the Doctor does not say "I love you" to Clara but rather uses other phrases, euphemisms, or shows it by his actions, the Doctor never actually says these three words on screen, not even to his wife.
 The fact this has left River feeling uncertain as to his feelings about her is addressed directly on screen.

 - Idiot Ball: Even though she believes the Eleventh Doctor was the last, and is also a bit distracted by the number of moving pieces in her plan, it still takes River a lot longer than one would think to realize the "doctor" she's talking to is in fact the Doctor.
 Especially with all the hints he drops, such as:River: You are very quick!

 - I'm a Humanitarian:

-- Hydroflax is infamous for devouring his enemies, sometimes while they are still alive.
+- Hydroflax is infamous for devouring his enemies, human or otherwise, sometimes while they are still alive.
 Which is impressive for a guy without a throat.